openstack/magnum/HACKING.rst

 - [M339] Don't use xrange()
 - [M340] Check for explicit import of the _ function.
 - [M352] LOG.warn is deprecated.
 Enforce use of LOG.warning.
+- [M353] String interpolation should be delayed at logging calls.